552020/ic-1inch/README.md

 ---

-## What We Build
+## What We Built [WIP]

-### ICP Components (Custom Implementation)

-- Rust canister managing HTLC escrows (hashlock + timelock)
-- ICRC-1 token integration
-- Secret revelation & refund logic
-- HTTP outcall logic for Ethereum verification
-- Manual resolver CLI for swap orchestration
-- Canister timer-based refund execution

-### Ethereum Components (Reused Infrastructure)

-- Existing 1inch Fusion+ smart contracts (no changes)
-- Standard EIP-712 order signatures
-- Ethereum testnet (Sepolia) tokens
-- Ethereum resolver logic performed manually

----

 ## Development

 ### Phase 0 - Understand 1inch Chain Fusion+

-- [ ] Read docs
-- [ ] Exchange with people
-- [ ] Try some code
+- [x] Read docs, exchange with people, try code

 ### Phase 1 - Implement 1inch Limit Order Protocol

-Since the Chain Fusion+, builds on the top of Chain Fusio and the Limit Order Protocol, we decided to implement first the Limit Order Protocol on ICP
+Since Chain Fusion+ builds on top of Chain Fusion and the Limit Order Protocol, we decided to implement the Limit Order Protocol on ICP first.

+#### Implementation Choices (MVP Differences from Original)

+Our MVP implementation makes two key choices that differ from the original 1inch Limit Order Protocol:

+**1. On-Chain Order Placement**

+In the _original_ 1inch protocol, **makers place their signed orders off-chain** through **EIP-712 signed messages** to avoid gas costs, with takers paying for execution. _Our implementation_ places orders **on-chain** using ICP's reverse gas model.
+We took this decision considering that the goal of the 1inch protocol is to make order placing gasless - because of ICP's reverse gas model, placing an order (or any other action performed by the user) is per se gasless on ICP.
+The canister controller (relayer) pays the cycle costs and applies fees to takers during order execution.

+**2. Balance Check at Order Creation**

+While the _original_ protocol allows makers to place orders even with insufficient balance (deferring checks to fill time), our implementation verifies balance at order creation time.
+This is possible because ICP enables trustless, free balance queries via ICRC-1 standards.
+This ensures every order is immediately fillable, prevents spam, and provides better UX through guaranteed order validity.

+**3. Whitelist Verification (MVP Simplification)**

+For MVP simplicity, our `verify_is_whitelisted()` function always returns true, bypassing the complex taker whitelist management system used in production protocols.
+This simplifies testing and development while maintaining the architecture for future whitelist implementation.

 #### Resources

 - Anton Bukov, "Limit Order Protocol presentation" --> https://www.youtube.com/live/DKQJlzJuTqQ?si=uYVrEpZpAcJo0Dtg&t=3252
 - 1inch Limit Order Protocol implementation --> https://github.com/1inch/limit-order-protocol

+### Phase 2

+### Phase 3

 ## Architecture - 1inch Fusion Atomic Swaps Flow